-Spice up your week with this easy recipe for Jerk Pork with Jamaican Rice and Peas.
+Spice up your week with this easy recipe for Jamaican Jerk Pork with Rice and Peas.
 One bite and you won’t believe you aren’t in the Caribbean!!

 As someone who has not traveled much out of the Continental USA, I get really excited when I get to stamp that passport and go somewhere new.
 Add to that somewhere the breezes are warm, the waters are clear and the drinks are cold and This Girl is happy, happy, happy!!
 That being said, it’s no surprise that our trip to the Caribbean last year was my dream come true.
 The only bad part was having to put my drink down, repack my bags and come back home.
-The dogs were
+The furbabies were

 Home Goods stores make me really happy too but it’s not the same.

 Home Goods may have every brightly colored kitchen gadget you could imagine but they don’t have Jamaican Jerk Pork and believe me, Jamaica DOES!!
 If you have never had jerk food, it is a very hot (spicy) way of marinating their chicken or pork and it brings forth a flavor you will not soon forget.
 Served up with plantains or rice, the contrast in flavors and textures is beyond compare.

 So while I can’t take us all on a trip to the prettiest place on earth, I can at least bring some amazing food into the picture.
 Along with this recipe for Jamaican Jerk Pork with Rice and Peas, don’t forget to check out my Jerk Pork with Sweet Corn Cakes and also my Coconut Pineapple Smoothie … you will be feeling those ocean breezes in no time!